markentier/markentier.tech/site/content/posts/2021/01/rust-wasm-on-aws-lambda-edge/index.md

 Of course I do hope that in the future this will become more native.
 There's a lot of development happening in the WebAssembly space.

-But maybe I've also conviced AWS to not move any faster, because we can solve the problem ourselves.
+But maybe I've also convinced AWS to not move any faster, because we can solve the problem ourselves.
 And for a behemoth organization like them it can take many years to deliver even the smallest improvements which we consider to be no-brainers, … and then we wonder why it took them so long in the first place.

 Yet I stay optimistic in general.
 I know that they know that Edge Computing is some hot stuff right now.
 They even launched a very specialized offering called [AWS Wavelength][awl].
 I'm looking forward to test this once it's more widely available.